 Without a global standard for how to ensure digital trust, trends towards digital distrust are bound to continue, noted the LF.
 The ToIP Foundation will use digital identity models that leverage interoperable digital wallets and credentials and the new W3C Verifiable Credentials standard to address these challenges.

-This approach will enable consumers, businesses and governments to manage risk better, to improve digital trust, and to protect all forms of identity online.
+This approach will enable consumers, businesses, and governments to manage risk better, improve digital trust, and protect all forms of identity online.
 The LF’s open governance model enables the ToIP Foundation to advance a combination of technology and governance standards for digital trust in a neutral forum that supports pan-industry collaboration.

 “The ToIP Foundation has the promise to provide the digital trust layer that was missing in the original design of the Internet and to trigger a new era of human possibility,” said Jim Zemlin, executive director at the Linux Foundation.